-The US Small Business Administration 504 Loan or Certified Development Company program is designed to provide financing for the purchase of fixed assets, which usually means real estate, buildings and machinery, at below market rates.
+The US Small Business Administration 504 Funding or Certified Development Company program is designed to provide financing for the purchase of fixed assets, which usually means real estate, buildings and machinery, at below market rates.

-The most important SBA loan requirements are that you can demonstrate excellent personal credit, strong business financials, and provide “adequate collateral.”
+The most important SBA funding requirements are that you can demonstrate excellent personal credit, strong business financials, and provide “adequate collateral.”
 Depending on your lender, the SBA might also require a personal guarantee for every owner who owns at least 20% in the business

 As you can imagine, these SBA funding do require a down payment, worth 10 to 20% of the total amount you’re borrowing.
 But the SBA offers several no money down small business funding programs, including the SBA Microloan. … However, you’ll need some form of collateral to qualify for this type of funding.